Fisers/esp8266-WiFi-Led-controller/README.md

 ## Other
 - Utilizes UDP packets to communicate
+- Utilizes the FastLED library for communicating with the LED strip
+- Utilizes ArduinoJSON library for saving the config
 - I have created an android app for sending commands to the controller.